 - Urge incontinence: This is when the need to urinate comes on very quickly.
 Often, you may not be able to get to a restroom in time.
 It’s common in people who have certain conditions such as diabetes, stroke, dementia, Parkinson's disease and multiple sclerosis and may be a sign that these other conditions need attention.
 It’s also common in older adults and may be a sign of a urinary tract infection or an overactive bladder.

 - Stress incontinence: This is the most common type of incontinence and is more common in women.
 You may leak urine when doing movements that put pressure on the bladder, such as exercise, coughing, sneezing, laughing or lifting heavy objects.

 - Functional incontinence: Functional incontinence occurs when you have urine control, but can’t get to a restroom in time.
 This may be due to conditions that make it hard to move, such as arthritis.

 - Overflow incontinence: This is the leakage of small amounts of urine caused by an over-filled bladder.
 It may feel like you can’t fully empty your bladder.

 - Mixed incontinence: This is incontinence caused by a mix of more than one of the types listed above.

 The most important step in diagnosing UI is talking with a health care provider.
 Don’t let embarrassment keep you from getting help.
 It’s important to see a health care provider for a physical exam focusing on the urinary and nervous systems and reproductive organs.
 Diagnosis may also include testing urine samples.

 Treatment options may include behavioral adjustments, lifestyle changes, pelvic muscle rehab, medication, special therapies and surgery.
 Treatment will depend on your symptoms, age and general health, as well as how severe the condition is.

-Click here to learn more about treatment options for incontinence
+See our incontinence page to learn more about treatment options.